 AP&S embraced diversity early on and was one of Rhode Island’s first large firms to have a woman practice business law (when most women were practicing family law or general litigation).
-AP&S takes great pride in the fact that women and minority attorneys serve in a variety of leadership roles within the firm, including the Chair of the Litigation Department, Chair of the Diversity Committee and serving on the Compensation Committee and Hiring Committee.
+AP&S takes great pride in the fact that women and minority attorneys serve in a variety of leadership roles within the firm, including the Chair of the Litigation Department, and serving on the Compensation Committee and Hiring Committee.

-AP&S attorneys are active participants in national organizations to promote diversity in the profession, such as the Minority Corporate Counsel Association, the Minority Counsel Program of the American Bar Association and the Women’s Bar Association of Massachusetts.
+AP&S attorneys are active participants in national organizations to promote diversity in the profession, such as the Minority Counsel Program of the American Bar Association and the Women’s Bar Association of Massachusetts.